nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

     {
       "@type": "TransferFileOwnershipRequestItem",
       "mustBeAccepted": true,
-      "fileReference": "<truncatedReference of the File>"
+      "fileReference": "<truncated reference of the File>"
     }
   ]
 }